 Lenders typically require a down payment as a safety deposit, but because of the VA loan Guaranty, the majority of VA loan homebuyers enjoy the benefit of no down payment or private mortgage insurance.

-The Va home loan program offers two types of refinancing: For those with existing VA loans and for those who want to refinance an existing mortgage into the VA loans program.
-Hundreds of thousands of borrowers take advantage of low interest rates each year.
+The VA home loan program offers two types of refinancing: For those with existing VA loans and for those who want to refinance an existing mortgage into the VA loans program.
+Hundreds of thousands of borrowers take advantage of low VA loan interest rates each year.